NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 There are a number of implementation issues with it, however, that means we can't simply enable it on `hydra.nixos.org` today.
 We have some "low tech" mitigations that were the original body of this RFC, but they still require changing tools (Hydra), which adds latency and risk to the project.

+## Getting upstream tools to agree on how to pin source code

+A source of frustration outlined in the [Impurities](#impurities) section is when upstream tools think they are pinning exactly dependencies down, but nonetheless do so in a way that isn't good enough for our purposes.
+A long standing goal of mine is to try to communicate these concerns back upstream, and nudge everyone agreeing on a common definition of what a pinned deps looks like.

+I think policies such as this RFC proposes will allow us to get our `lang2nix` infrastructure in a more state not only more legible to ourselves (Nix users and contributors) but also upstream developers who won't want to spend too long investigating what exactly our requirements are.
+That will make such concerns easier to communicate, and I think unlock the gradual convergence on a standard.
+That's the hope at least!

 ## Reaching developers, more broadly